 Now Satan is a very accurate interpreter of Scripture.
 Are you ready for that?
 First thing about it, Satan knows that every word in Scripture is true, he knows that because he knows God is truth and cannot lie because he himself dwelt in the presence of God before his fall.
 He knows God very well.
 He's been back to heaven on many, many occasions to accuse the brethren and to interface with God as indicated in the book of Job, and other occasions in Scripture.
 He knows God very well, he knows the character of God, the truthfulness of God and he knows the Word of God very well.
 And he's an outstanding expositor.
 He has the right interpretation of Scripture.

-Now if you go from there further east to Buddhism, I've always been fascinated by Buddhism, I did some work on it early in my education because of its fascination.
+Now if you go from there further east to Buddhism — I've always been fascinated by Buddhism, I did some work on it early in my education because of its fascination.
 Here is one, you ask a Buddhist how Buddha was conceived and they've got a story.
 Here it is.
-Buddha's mother has this dream, a noble elephant white as silver and snow, having six tusks, well proportioned trunk and feet, blood-red veins, adamantine firmness of joints and easy pace has entered my belly.
-Now there is an evasion.
+Buddha's mother has this dream, a noble elephant, white as silver and snow, having six tusks, well proportioned trunk and feet, blood-red veins, adamantine firmness of joints and easy pace has entered my belly.
+Now there is an invasion.
 I mean, that is just completely unimaginable.
 Ten months later Buddha was born.

 When you start going around the world and you start studying all these religions, they've all got some kind of supernatural birth for the main person.

-It's the same story, same story, same story, same story, same source...satanic.
-You can study Greco-Roman mythology, the mother of Persius, this is another one of them, the mother of Persius conceived him by the power of the god Jupiter when he visited her in the form of a golden rain shower.
+It's the same story, same story, same story, same story, same source, satanic.
+You can study Greco-Roman mythology.
+The mother of Persius — this is another one of them — the mother of Persius conceived him by the power of the god Jupiter when he visited her in the form of a golden rain shower.
 There legend also, and this is maybe familiar to some of you who have studied Greek history, there was a legend that Alexander the Great was born by supernatural conception.
 The story was that the serpent, the serpent was Zeus and Zeus when he wanted to could take the form of a serpent.
-And so one time he took the form of a serpent at night and he crawled into bed with Olympus, who was the wife of Philip of Macedon, Philip of Macedon was the father of Alexander the Great.
-So one night when Philip was away maybe fighting a war or whatever, Zeus got into bed with Olympus as in the form of a snake.
-Zeus, by the way, if you study Greek mythology, he is the chief sexual deviate of all mythology...which is a projection of the deviation of the people who invent gods like that.
-But anyway, he impregnated as a serpent Olympus so that Alexander was the child of the god Zeus.
+And so one time he took the form of a serpent at night and he crawled into bed with Olympius, who was the wife of Philip of Macedon, Philip of Macedon was the father of Alexander the Great.
+So one night when Philip was away maybe fighting a war or whatever, Zeus got into bed with Olympius as in the form of a snake.
+Zeus, by the way, if you study Greek mythology, he is the chief sexual deviate of all mythology, which is a projection of the deviation of the people who invent gods like that.
+But anyway, he impregnated as a serpent Olympius so that Alexander was the child of the god Zeus.

 Why am I going through this?
-Because I want you to understand that this doctrine of virgin conception is so important that Satan has been doing everything he can possibly do to either deny it or to literally defuse it into a whole world of myths so that it looks like something utterly insignificant and not at all uncommon.
+Because I want you to understand that this doctrine of virgin conception is so important that Satan has been doing everything he can possibly do to either deny it or to literally diffuse it into a whole world of myths so that it looks like something utterly insignificant and not at all uncommon.
 It's just another myth and another legend.
-And you can understand how a Hugh Shoenfeld or some other guy who doesn't know the Lord and doesn't believe the Bible starts wandering around and finds this mother/child myth everywhere, he comes in to Christianity he sees the same thing there and his conclusion is just the same old myth that wanders all over the globe and fits in to every different kind of world religious system.
-And when we Christians come and say that Jesus Christ was the God/Man born in the womb of Mary without a human father....really, you've got one of those, too.
+And you can understand how a Hugh Schoenfeld or some other guy who doesn't know the Lord and doesn't believe the Bible starts wandering around and finds this mother-child myth everywhere, he comes in to Christianity and where’s he going to go first?
+He’s going to study Roman Catholicism, he sees the same thing there and his conclusion is just the same old myth that wanders all over the globe and fits into every different kind of world religious system.
+And when we Christians come and say that Jesus Christ was the God-Man born in the womb of Mary without a human father, really, you've got one of those, too.
 Satan is very subtle, isn't he?

 Now remember, let's go back to how we've outlined this four-part series.
 We saw the divine messenger in verse 26, back to verse 26, the divine messenger was Gabriel.
 He came to the divine choice, a virgin named Mary who is about a 13- or 14-year-old girl.
 He brought a divine blessing, verse 28, you're favored, the Lord's with you, verse 30, you've found favor with God.
 The divine messenger came to the divine choice, brought a divine blessing and announced a divine child, verses 31 to 32.
 You're going to have a child, the child will be Jesus, that is He'll be the Savior, He'll be great, He'll be the Son of the Most High.
 He will be in the line of David, reigning on the throne of David and that will last forever.